How to Create Characters Your Readers Simp For

 The Innocent

-This wide-eyed character often comes in the form of the ‘chosen one’ and is either blissfully unaware of the troubles in the world or isn’t interested because they don’t impact them… yet.
+This wide-eyed character often comes in the form of the ‘Chosen One' and is either blissfully unaware of the troubles in the world or isn't interested because those troubles don't impact them… yet.
 This character typically grows from their naïve worldview as they embark on their journey.
 Innocents are trusting, kind, sincere, and enthusiastic.

 The Ruler